Slamy/Wiki_MiSTer/Using-MiSTer.md

 # Important Folders or files - what goes where!
 Note - If the folders or files don't exist make them!

+If you are connecting over SSH or over Linux (F9) on the MiSTer then use the full folder name '/media/fat/...'

+**If connecting over SMB, then remove the  `/media/fat/` below as you are already in that folder!**

 `/media/fat/menu.jpg or /media/fat/menu.png`

 Background menu image for MiSTer (Press F1 to cycle through when in the MiSTer menu).
 Needs to be a jpg or a png format file.
 MiSTer will resize it for you.